 Each database contains a data schema, which allows the storage of any individual's data from any source without loosing the structure specific to the source, at the same time allowing the individual to relate their data to the context of their personal life and provide a common semantic structure for third parties to use such data.

-HAT APIs were developed to enable HAT owners to exercise control over their personal data.
-REST APIs for the HAT schema can be used by web, mobile and other clients to interact with the HAT, allowing the HAT Owner to control their data and applications benefit from it.
+HAT APIs were developed to exercise user managed control of your personal data.
+REST APIs for the HAT schema can be used by web, mobile and other clients to interact with the HAT, allowing the user to control their data and applications benefit from it.
 API documentation can be found at the documentation section.

 We also provide convenience wrappers Hat Client Scala Play around HAT HTTP APIs and contains the most up-to-date set of typesafe HAT Data Models and Play-JSON based serializers and deserializers for them.

-For those who would like to build an app to interact with HATs’ personal data, it is a matter of calling HAT APIs for data I/O. A Developers’ Portal is available for tools, documentations, zero-touch onboarding HATs, Apps, and other services in a sandbox environment.
+For those who would like to build an app to interact with HATs, it is a matter of calling HAT APIs for data I/O. A Developers' Portal is available for tools, documentations, zero-touch onboarding HATs, Apps, and other services in a sandbox environment.

-The access to data in any HAT is via permissions.
-Once a permission is granted, specified data points from a HAT will be prepared for the Data acquirer as Data Debit (all data is within one bundle of a Data Debit), and retrievable through an API endpoint on that HAT that has accepted the offer.
+The access to data in any HAT is via Data Offers.
+Once a Data Offer is agreed, specified data points from a HAT will be prepared for the Data Buyer as Data Debit (all data is within one bundle of a Data Debit), and retrievable through an API endpoint on that HAT that has accepted the offer.
 A contract of the exchange is then logged by DEX.

 A development free option for organisations who don’t want to commit to any development but still want to interact with customers via HATs is available through partner services such as DataTrader.